OctopusDeploy/blog/blog/2022-q1/multi-environment-github-actions/index.md

 We need to set up the Amazon account to deploy to EKS.
 Go to **Infrastructure, Accounts, Add Account, AWS Account**.
 Give it a name and fill out the **Access Key ID and Secret Access Key** from earlier.

-Set up your AWS Kubernetes cluster as a deployment target in Octopus Deploy by going to **Infrastructure, Deployment Targets, Add Deployment Target, Kubernetes Cluster, Add**
+Set up your AWS Kubernetes cluster as a deployment target in Octopus Deploy by going to **Infrastructure, Deployment Targets, Add Deployment Target, Kubernetes Cluster, Add**.
+[These steps indicates the fields to add to set up the deployment target.](https://octopus.com/docs/infrastructure/deployment-targets#adding-deployment-targets) In this section you will give the deployment target a target role.
+This will be referenced in the Octopus Deploy step later.

 ## Deploy to EKS step

-In your `aws-github` project, go to **Process, add deployment step, Kubernetes, Deploy Kubernetes Containers**
+In your `aws-github` project, go to **Process, add deployment step, Kubernetes, Deploy Kubernetes Containers**.
+Add the target role that you gave your deployment target earler.

 Add the following YAML into the YAML section.